Russian frigate Anadyr: Construction and career

 The frigate was the fifth ship of the class.
 The keel was laid on 2 April 1987 with yard number 205 at the Zaliv Shipyard in Kerch.
 The ship was launched on 28 March 1988.
 The frigate was commissioned on 30 December 1988 as Imeni 70-letiya Pogranvoysk (Named after 70th anniversary of the Border Troops).

-The ship was assigned to the 2nd Brigade of Border Guard Ships, 1st Red Banner Division of Border Guard Ships in Petropavlovsk-Kamchatsky, part of the Northeastern Border District.
+The ship was assigned to the 2nd Brigade of Border Patrol Ships, 1st Red Banner Division of Border Patrol Ships in Petropavlovsk-Kamchatsky, part of the Northeastern Border District.
 From 29 June to 16 August 1989, Imeni 70-letiya Pogranvoysk sailed from Sevastopol to its assigned homeport in Petropavlovsk-Kamchatsky via Suez Canal.

 Upon the dissolution of the Soviet Union in December 1991, the ship was retained by Russia and the Maritime Border Forces of the Russian Federation inherited it.
 The frigate was renamed to Anadyr in 1995.

 She was decommissioned on 24 April 2002.
 Anadyr was stricken from the coast guard in 2003 and was sent to China for scrapping, although according to Jane's Fighting Ships 2015-2016, the ship was extant and non-operational as of 2015.